conductrics/conductrics-jquery/README.md

 ### expire-session

 This is often not needed at all, but if your site or app is such that your users or visitors will have a way to explicity 'log out' or 'exit', you can let the Conductrics service know.
-This will close out the user's session, cause the Conductrics service to ignore any subsequent goals, and make them eligible to get a different choice shoudl they re-encounter the same agent.
+This will close out the user's session, cause the Conductrics service to ignore any subsequent goals, and make them eligible to get a different choice should they re-encounter the same agent.

 ```javascript
 	// Send a reward to Conductrics when success is achieved